nhstaple/FlatCell/gitflow/README.md

 git flow feature publish <your feature>
 :: Make changes and commit locally.
 To push- git push origin feature/<your feature>
+:: To finsh your feature and updated your changes to the dev branch so everyone can see it- git flow feature finish <your feature>
+:: Enter a useful message sumarizing your commits.
 ```

 ## Why use git flow? ##